indra-code/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-Video and Audio -  Downloader and Splitter.Can generated shortened url's too.
+Video and Audio -  Downloader and Splitter.Can generate shortened url's too.